knpuniversity/blog/2024-november-oss-roundup.md

-# Symfonycasts November Open Source Roundup!
+# SymfonyCasts November Open Source Roundup!

 Hello to our open source friends!
 In addition to teaching, we also create and maintain packages to (hopefully) make your life easier!